 The committee, however, is not bound to accept the draft presented.
-The committee can require some additional changes in writing to clarify the document, etc., or can require a reorganization of major portions of the dissertation before scheduling the oral defense.
+The committee can require some additional changes in writing to clarify the document, etc., or can require a reorganization of major portions of the dissertation.

-When the committee requires revision of the dissertation, the student should work closely with the advisor to address all of the issues before calling another committee meeting, or meeting individually with committee members.

-Dissertations cannot go to orals without the assent of all committee members, the Program Director, and the Associate Chair for Graduate Studies.
+When the committee requires revision of the dissertation, the student should work closely with the advisor to address all of the issues before calling another committee meeting.
+Program Coordinator and the Associate Chair for Graduate Studies.
 There may be situations where one member of a committee disagrees with the majority of the committee as to whether a draft is appropriate for defense.
 If the disagreement cannot be reconciled after extensive discussion, and the faculty member strongly disagrees over the quality of the dissertation, it is appropriate for the faculty member to resign from the committee.
 The dissertation cannot then proceed to orals unless and until the student secures agreement of another faculty member to join the committee.
+This situation is highly unusual, and results from a decision of the faculty - it is never appropriate for a student to ask a committee member to resign.
 Appointing additional committee members follows the same procedures as original appointment of the committee.